 Financial sustainability continues to be a key challenge for Council along with delivering on the expectations of the community as conveyed to Council during the development of our Community Strategic Plan.

-The Community Strategic Plan identifies the key themes of communication, consultative decision making and infrastructure maintenance and renewal.
-These themes are once again reinforced as the principle areas in which our residents are seeking ongoing improvement.
+During the development of the Community Strategic Plan the feedback from the community has been analysed and key themes identified.
+Overwhelmingly, the key themes of communication, consultative decision making and infrastructure maintenance & renewal were once again reinforced as the principle areas in which our residents are seeking ongoing improvement.
 There will be a focus on these areas during the course of this Delivery Program.